fourier-space/Computing-2-Applications/README.md

 Links to all this, and access to some of the tools will be on Blackboard.

-## Peer assessment ##
+## Peer review ##
-In this module, you will have the opportunity to engage in peer assessment.
+In this module, you will have the opportunity to engage in peer review.
 This is a formative exercise,
 but participation will gain 2.5% extra credit for participating and providing feedback, and an extra 2.5% for is that feedback was useful.